-Kubrick collaborates with Microsoft to educate and deliver content curated in its Digital Future program live in schools.
+Kubrick collaborates with Microsoft to deliver a voluntary education initiative, the Digital Future program, live in schools.

 Kubrick collaborated with Microsoft’s EduConnect team to create and deliver a series of educational outreach days designed to educate and inspire the next generation of data and technology leaders, utilizing the content from Microsoft's Digital Future program.